January can be a tough month…

 - Add a handful of almonds, hazelnuts or cashews to your daily diet.

 - Increase your intake of whole grains, particularly bran cereal.

 - Eat more fish, especially halibut.

 While it may seem as if moving about when you feel exhausted is the quickest route to feeling more exhausted, the opposite is true.
-Experts say that increasing physical activity — particularly walking — increases energy.
+Increasing physical activity — particularly walking — increases energy.

 Research has shown that both information overload and pushing our brains too hard can zap energy.
-But studies by the National Institutes of Mental Health found that a 60-minute “power nap” can not only reverse the mind-numbing effects of information overload, it may also help us to better retain what we have learned.
+A 60-minute “power nap” can not only reverse the mind-numbing effects of information overload, it may also help us to better retain what we have learned.